hjoliver/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

 .. ifnotslides::

-   As with datetimes the components are written in order from largest to smallest and the date and time components are separated by the ``T`` character.
-E.G:
+   As for datetimes, duration components are written in order from largest to smallest, and the date and time components are separated by a ``T``:

 * ``P1D``: one day.
 * ``PT1H``: one hour.